sladiri/hyper-sam/README.md

 -   A factory produces an app instance.
 -   By default it will restore the server-side-rendered state.
--   While the page parses client-side code, a dispatcher records actions to be replayed when the client app is ready.
+-   While the page parses client-side code, a dispatch function may record actions to be replayed when the client app is ready.
 -   Will do an initial render.

 ```javascript